-The goal of RaDVaC is to create a modular vaccine platform for extremely rapid deployment at the beginning of a serious outbreak of a pathogen for which no good vaccine is available.
-The founding philosophy of RaDVaC is that the best way to accomplish this goal is to share, freely and openly, information on vaccines and testing throughout a distributed global network of researchers engaged in agile R&D. For many researchers, health authorities, and others involved in vaccine development and deployment, this will include highly localized vaccine production and trial design.
-While the SARS-CoV-2 pandemic has been the catalyst for the initiation of the project, it will not be the last serious outbreak; the establishment of a solid scientific and technical foundation for rapid and distributed / decentralized vaccine deployment is a long-term endeavor that will not end as the SARS-CoV-2 pandemic winds down.
+The goal of RaDVaC is to create a modular vaccine platform for extremely rapid deployment at the beginning of a serious outbreak of any pathogen for which no good vaccine is available.
+The foundational philosophy of RaDVaC is that the best way to accomplish this goal is to freely, openly, and publicly share all of its work on vaccines and trialing; and to advance a distributed, global network of researchers engaged in agile R&D. For many individual researchers, public health authorities, and others involved in vaccine development and deployment, this will include localized and decentralized vaccine production and trial design.
+While the SARS-CoV-2 pandemic was the catalyst for the initiation of the RaDVaC project, it will not be the last serious outbreak; it is critical to establish a reliable scientific and technological foundation for rapid, decentralized vaccine deployment in future scenarios.
+This long-term endeavor will necessitate paradigm shifts in vaccine R&D, testing, and production, as well as in data sharing and regulatory frameworks.